duygu-b/R-analysis-tookit/README.md

 # R-analysis-tookit
+# R-Based Analysis Toolkit for Experimental Cognitive Science

-R-based analysis pipeline including simulation-based power analysis, mixed-effects models, JSON data processing, and mouse-tracking measures (AUC, maximum deviation).
+This repository contains R scripts for power analysis, mixed-effects modeling, JSON data wrangling, and mouse-tracking analyses (AUC and Maximum Deviation) used in behavioral and cognitive experiments.